 IBC is the one global forum where every aspect of the industry comes together to share knowledge, solve challenges and develop future strategies.
 The IBC Innovation Awards celebrate that spirit of co-operation and collaboration.

-IBC has reimagined the three IBC Innovation Awards categories for 2017 and are looking for the most innovative new solutions in content creation, content distribution and content everywhere.
+This year we are looking for the most innovative new solutions in content creation, content distribution and content everywhere.

 International Honour For Excellence

-This year the International Honour for Excellence was presented to Dolby Laboratories for more than 50 years of continual improvement in sound.
+In 2017 the International Honour for Excellence was presented to Dolby Laboratories for more than 50 years of continual improvement in sound.

 Exhibition Stand Design